drazdra/UNN/README.md

 And considering that they look for potentially different things, yet their results should match in comparison, the matrices just *have* to abstract their findings into a different resulting pattern language *common to both matrices* - the "green lamp".

 In that language they need to retell two things:
- - whether or not they succeeded in finding the right traits in the tokens
+ - Whether or not they succeeded in finding the right traits in the tokens;
- - how to scale the traits to avoid distortion
+ - How to scale the traits to avoid distortion.

 Suddenly, the relatedness of the tokens becomes a level of compatibility with the attention head's "preferences" :).

 And here you can exhale, as this is the whole concept of "relatedness" :).
-I've turned everything upside down here to explain, but i think it worked well :).
+I've turned everything upside down to explain, but i think it worked well :).

 Now, let's go into more gory details and see *how* exactly we compare.
 You may safely skip this section.